A stroll down Abbey Road Great Malvern (return)

 Ellerslie, Cherbourg House, Southlands and Hampton House (see previous page) had all been acquired by Ellerslie school for girls during the twentieth century.
-Circa 1992 Ellerslie school was taken over by Malvern College, and since becoming surplus to requirements the land is to be re-developed as a retirement village.
-Planning permission was granted by the MHDC in 2012.
+Circa 1992 Ellerslie school was taken over by Malvern College, and since becoming surplus to requirements the land was sold to a developer.

 The photo below shows the junction of Worcester Road with the Wyche Road which runs over the Malvern Hills to Colwall.
 Ahead can be seen an arched window in the wall of an old chapel whose tower is hidden behind the trees on the left.
 The building in front is Southlands.